 - All life, health, and property insurance policies and current documents that show beneficiaries, coverage, cost (including the portion payable to provide health insurance for child(ren)), and payment schedule.
 If seeking child support, the policy and cost information regarding the child(ren) shall be provided.

-2. Don’t Make Any Rash Decisions – Especially Pre-Divorce.
+2. Do Not Make Any Rash Decisions.
 Any pre-divorce major changes in income, title of assets, job position, sales of assets, etc., will be highly scrutinized.

 maintenance (alimony) and child support guidelines use income as a factor in determining how much one spouse pays to the other, it is important to be financially transparent pre-divorce and during the divorce.
 Once you file for divorce and the other party is served with the required documents, an automatic injunction goes into effect and neither party is allowed to transfer, encumber, conceal, or in any way dispose of, without the consent of the other party or an order of the court, any marital property, except in the usual course of business or for the necessities of life.

 Specifically, regarding assets, one important factor to know is whether or not your assets are marital or separate property.
 Further, it is important to know the implications of your actions with regard to the same.

 Regarding income, if you suddenly change jobs and obtain a job with much lower pay, you will probably have to explain that to a court.
 A court may determine that you accepted a lower paying job because you voluntarily impoverished yourself to avoid paying child support or to try to receive more child support, or to avoid paying higher spousal support or to try to receive more spousal support.
 If any of those are true, the court can impute income to you, meaning, the court can use income from your higher paying job to calculate the obligation(s) or can use an income amount that the court thinks you can “potentially” make.
 Potential income is based on using several factors, such as, your employment and earnings history, job skills, age, health, the local job market, etc.